Kaifenheim: History

 On 26 October 1755, strong earthquakes were reported to have shaken the Eifel-Moselle region.
 There was heavy damage in some places: trees were uprooted and walls fell down.
 Further earthquakes were reported until 1759.

 In 1780, the rectory was built.

 About 1790, Kaifenheim was stricken with another disaster when the local livestock came down with anthrax.
 Among the human population, meanwhile, there was cholera.
 All livestock was driven out of the village to a meadow, nowadays known as Altenstall, while the people, who had stopped burying their dead because it led to the spread of the illness, turned to Saint Wendelin for help in their time of need.
 They promised him that, if he could help them, they would build a chapel in his honour.
 Wendelin apparently helped, but the people reneged on their promise and built no chapel, whereupon Kaifenheim was stricken with an even worse livestock disease, which all but killed off all the village's cattle.
 The people once more turned to Saint Wendelin, and repeated their promise of a chapel.
 Wendelin helped once more, and in 1798, a chapel consecrated to him was built.
 The toll taken by the later epidemic was considered rather light at the time – only six children died.

 Beginning in 1794, Kaifenheim lay under French rule.
 In 1815 it was assigned to the Kingdom of Prussia at the Congress of Vienna.

 It was also in 1815, on the night of 17 February, that Father Jakob Weber was beset by a band of marauding robbers at the rectory who smothered him with a pillow.
 His housekeeper and maid were “earwitnesses” to this grisly event.
 Out of fear of the robbers, they did not call for help until morning.
 By that time, the robbers had long fled and were far away with the clergyman's money.
 What was left of Father Weber's estate, to a total of 216 Thaler, was bequeathed to the local schoolchildren.

 By 1825, the church had fallen into such disrepair that celebration of the Eucharist had to be transferred to the nearby Schwanenkirche (“Swan Church”), and in 1839, the police closed the old church for safety's sake, for fear that it would collapse.

-In November 1828 several families, (one being of the Irmiter clan), and mainly the family with the surname Werner, emigrated to Brasil and to the USA on board the "Marques De Viana" along with others and were part of the first German migration to Brasil along those who were on board the "Luiza".
+In November 1828 several families, (one being of the Irmiter clan), and mainly the family with the surname Werner, emigrated to Brazil and to the USA on board the "Marques De Viana" along with others and were part of the first German migration to Brazil along those who were on board the "Luiza".